openstack-archive/fuel-specs/specs/10.0/ui-custom-graph.rst

 To delete a graph User have to confirm the action in confirmation pop-up by entering the graph type.

-User should also be able to download JSON file with merged tasks of resulting graph by its type (tasks of graphs that have this type and related to different levels are merged together).
+User should also be able to download JSON or YAML file with merged tasks of resulting graph by its type (tasks of graphs that have this type and related to different levels are merged together).

-The 'Workflows' tab should also display a form for uploading a new graph for the current cluster (the new graph level will be 'cluster').
+The 'Workflows' tab should also have 'Upload New Workflow' button to launch a pop-up with a form for uploading a new graph for the current cluster (the new graph level will be 'cluster', it is shown on UI as 'environment').
 To do this User should fill the following fields:

-* graph verbose name (optional; graph can have an empty verbose name)
+* graph verbose name (optional; graph can have an empty verbose name;
+  if not empty, then grpah name should be limited by 255 symbols)
-* graph type (mandatory; should be unique within graphs of 'cluster' level and related to current cluster; the input should be validated across `^[a-zA-Z0-9-_]+$` regexp)
+* graph type (mandatory; should be unique within graphs of cluster level and related to current cluster; the input should be validated across `^[a-zA-Z0-9-_]+$` regexp and limited by 255 symbols)
 * file with graph tasks data in JSON format (optional; graph can be empty)